Padhma/Front-End-Web-Developer-Nanodegree-Projects/README.md

 #### Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+### Project 7 - Neighborhood Map (React)
+#### Description:
+This Project was created using Google Maps API that lists the Shopping Malls in Bangalore.
+FourSquare api is used to collect information regarding the locations.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+#### How to Run?
+* Download the Zip or Clone the repository
+* Run npm install
+* Run npm start
+* Open http://localhost:3000 in your browser

+#### How to Navigate?
+* Click on any marker to have a detailed view about the location
+* Use the Filter option by clicking the hamburger menu
+* Search for your desired location
+* Watch as the maps updates dynamically

+#### Dependencies
+* Google Maps API
+* FourSquare API